ChiragVenkateshaiah/sports_arena/README.md

 schema/ → Database table creation scripts queries/ → Query practice and scenarios data/ → Insert statements
-Please Note: Database used in this project is upload as dvdrental.tar format in the main branch of this repository.
+Please Note: Database used in this project is upload as exercise.tar format in the main branch of this repository.